MartinAgfjord-legacy/grammar-based-suggestion-engine/Programming/README.md

 # Using Vagrant for running the demo application

-Running with vagrant only has vagrant as prerequisite.
+Running with vagrant only has vagrant (and the GF git submodule) as prerequisite.
 All other dependencies should be installed automatically as the vagrant box is initialized using the provisioning script.

-To run the application stack, install vagrant and then run, in this folder:
+Firstly, initialize the GF submodule from the git root:

+   git submodule init
    git submodule update

+Then, to setup the application stack, install vagrant and then run, in this folder:

    vagrant up

 And then to deploy: